-In the spirit of spot-lighting people who made it by buying real-estate, I’d like to present to you, fellow Torontonian and expert hustler, Sean Cooper.
+In the spirit of respecting opposing opinions and spot-lighting people who made it by buying real-estate, I’d like to present to you, fellow Torontonian and expert hustler, Sean Cooper.

 Sean first caught the attention of the media, by paying off his $255,000 mortgage in just 3 years by working 3 jobs and living frugally.

 Now he’s hard at work on his book “Burn Your Mortgage: The Simple, Powerful Path to Financial Freedom”, coming to bookstore near you on March 1, 2017.

 Take it away, Sean!

 I rant non-stop about the unaffordability of housing in Toronto, but in your case, you managed to murder your mortgage in just 3 years and come out ahead!
 How has that experience been like for you?

 I’m not going to lie.
 It wasn’t easy, but it was well worth it.
 The biggest worry of many people is how they’re going to pay their mortgage if they lose their job.
 That’s no longer a concern for me.
 It feels like the weight of the world has been lifted off of my shoulders.

 I never planned to pay off my mortgage in 3 years.
 In fact, when I bought my house I signed up for a 5-year fixed rate mortgage.
 But when my career started to take off as a personal finance journalist, I decided to focus on paying off my biggest debt, my mortgage.
 Whenever I’d get a cheque, I’d make a lump sum payment on my mortgage.
 By doing this, I was able to pay off a 30 year mortgage in just 3 years.